TABLE OF CONTENTS

 Hash can be used to make a variety of cannabis-infused products including vape oils for pens, hash brownies, hash butter, hash oil, and other hash-infused edibles.

 Now that you know all about making hash it is time to get it started!

-Interested in learning more about working with hash and other cannabis products?
+Interested in learning more about working with hash or cannabis extraction training?
 Sign up for CTU’s online cannabis training program full of comprehensive courses for the avid cannabis user and job applicant.